NeuroTechX/ntx_slack_archive/devices.md

  >"If you use the N inputs for your electrodes, you have the option to connect some or all of the P inputs together and use SRB2 as reference for those channels you select."

+4/30/2017 11:17 AM

+ **nicomaque.jette** :

+ >I've seen we can disable it but I don't fully grasp the extend of effects in doing so, many thanks!